Vintage Clock Radio Planters for Dad!

 If you happen to have one of those zany dads who loves vintage finds this might just be the most awesome Father’s Day gift idea ever.
 A Vintage Clock Radio Planter!
 Why?
 Because it’s awesome!
 You just need a few tools, a tinkering nature and you can whip this recycled craft gift up in an afternoon.

-Supplies needed to make this Vintage Clock Radio Planter:
+Supplies needed to make Vintage Clock Radio Planter:

 - vintage clock or radio big enough to be recycled into a small planter

 - a drill (use your common sense and safety when using)